darmonlyone/MyHighLowGame/README.md

 cmd>  java -cp '/home/username/games/*' myhilo.MainRun
 ```
 You must write the directory (path) in quotes to prevent processing of "\*" by the shell interpretter.

-## Why Make This Game
-The application is made for an OOP project in part of Software and Knowledge Engineering (Kasetsart University).
-We make
-the application to show how much we can do from learning in this course.
-We use many things from this course to write the
-application like using an Array, ArrayList, Method, Class, FileLoader, FileWriter or even a basic programing. **We hope
-very much for your guy to enjoy this application.**

 ## Contributors
 - [**Manusporn Fukkham**](https://github.com/darmonlyone)